Pressing on to the goal of service to the Lord by stretching our intellect, confirming our values, and living our faith.

 - Announcements are posted daily on our website.

 - This Week in Bulldog Country gives you a snapshot of the week ahead.
 This Week in Bulldog Country is emailed out and also posted in Teacherease

 - All announcements are posted on tv monitors in our lobby and during lunch.

 - E-newsletters are sent out once a month.
 We keep archives on our school website.

 News and Announcements

-- All incoming freshman are required to turn in a completed full physical by the 1st day of their fall practice (if athlete) or by the 1st day of school (non-athletes).
+- All incoming freshman are required to turn in a completed State of Illinois full physical form by the 1st day of their fall practice (if athlete) or by the 1st day of school (non-athletes).